 John Yao is a Conn-Selmer Artist and plays King trombones and Greg Black mouthpieces.

-Yao is also the leader of his own working bands: John Yao Quintet (JYQ) and John Yao & His 17-piece Instrument (JY17).
-His bands and the undeniably talented musicians that comprise them, are the mouth piece his adventurous compositions.
-Downbeat called his most recent Quintet release Presence (See Tao Recordings) “Yao’s most searching release to date, the album is marked by greater openness and ensemble elasticity.”
-Midwest Record says the John Yao & His 17-piece Instrument 2015 release Flip-Flop (See Tao Recordings) is“a must set for big band fans that want to hear something that takes the form into the future, this blows the ears open in a mighty way.”
+As a trombonist, he has worked extensively as a sideman for Grammy-award winning ensembles, such as theVanguard Jazz Orchestra and the Afro-Latin Jazz Orchestra, and has also performed with Paquito D’Rivera, Eddie Palmieri, Danilo Perez, Chris Potter and Kurt Elling, among others.
+Yao is the leader of two working bands: John Yao Quintet and John Yao & His 17-piece Instrument.
+Both projects feature his adventurous, boundary-pushing compositions.
+Downbeat called his most recent Quintet release Presence (See Tao Recordings, 2017) “Yao’s most searching release to date, the album is marked by greater openness and ensemble elasticity.”
+Midwest Record says Flip-Flop (See Tao Recordings), the 2015release by John Yao & His 17-piece Instrument(“JY-17”), is“a must set for big band fans that want to hear something that takes the form into the future, this blows the ears open in a mighty way.”

-As a composer, Yao has been commissioned to write works for professional ensembles such as the Grammy Award winning Afro-Latin Jazz Orchestra, Jazz Orchestra of Philadelphia, Band of Bones, Luis Bonilla’s I Talking too Big Band, HGM Big Band as well as writing for his big band, John Yao & His 17-piece Instrument.
-His works have been performed by college and high school ensembles including Temple University, Indiana University, Iowa University, University of North Carolina, New Jersey City University, University of Illinois at Chicago, Binghamton University, HGM Orkestar in Zagreb, Croatia, New Trier High School and Townsend Harris High School.
-He was a member of the BMI Jazz Composers workshop in 2012-14 under the guidance of Jim McNeely and Mike Holober.
+In addition to composing for his own big band, Yaohas also been commissioned to write works for other professional ensembles, such as the Grammy Award-winning Afro-Latin Jazz Orchestra, Jazz Orchestra of Philadelphia, Band of Bones, Luis Bonilla’s I Talking, Too!
+Jazz Orchestra, and HGM Big Band.
+His works have been performed nationally and internationally by college and high school ensembles, including Temple University, Indiana University, Iowa University, University of North Carolina, New Jersey City University, University of Illinois at Chicago, Binghamton University, HGM Orkestar in Zagreb, Croatia; and New Trier High School, Harvard Westlake School, and Townsend Harris High School.
+He was a member of the BMI Jazz Composers workshop from 2012 to 2014 under the guidance of Jim McNeely and Mike Holober.